BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: BBOPlace-Bench

 \subsection{Evaluation}

-As an important part of the EDA process, chip placement has many evaluation approaches.
+As an important part of the EDA process, chip placement has many evaluation metrics and procedures.
 In our benchmark, we employ the following three methods.

 \paragraph{Macro Placement HPWL} The chip placement problem can be divided into two successive stages~\cite{agnesina2023autodmp}: Macro placement (MP) and standard cell placement.
 That is, macros are first placed, and then the positions of standard cells are determined.
-MP heavily influences the subsequent placement of standard cells, and poor MP might make it challenging to place standard cells optimally, leading to an unsatisfactory chip performance.
-Thus, MP-HPWL, i.e., the HPWL value of all the macros, is an important metric for evaluating the quality of chip placement.
+MP heavily influences the subsequent placement of standard cells, and poor MP might make it challenging to place standard cells optimally, leading to unsatisfactory chip performance.
+Thus, MP-HPWL, i.e., the HPWL value over all macros, is an important metric for evaluating the quality of chip placement.

 \paragraph{Global Placement HPWL} GP-HPWL is the HPWL value of all the macros and standard cells.
-Compared to MP-HPWL, GP-HPWL is more closely related to the final chip performance but the computation takes much more time to place the standard cells.
-In BBOPlace-Bench, after obtaining the positions of macros through different problem formulations and optimization algorithms, if GP-HPWL evaluation is required, we will fix the already placed macros and then place the standard cells by DREAMPlace~\cite{lin2020dreamplace} to obtain GP-HPWL.
-GP-HPWL considers the total wirelength of both macros and standard cells, typically on a scale that is two orders of magnitude larger than MP-HPWL, providing a better estimation of the final performance of the chip.
-As the number of macros is much smaller than the number of standard cells (several hundreds vs. millions), MP-HPWL is cheaper to evaluate and more suitable as a surrogate metric for BBO algorithms.
+Compared to MP-HPWL, GP-HPWL is more closely related to the final chip performance but computing it requires placing standard cells and therefore takes much more time.
+In BBOPlace-Bench, after obtaining the positions of macros through different problem formulations and optimization algorithms, if GP-HPWL evaluation is required, we fix the already placed macros and then place the standard cells with DREAMPlace~\cite{lin2020dreamplace} to obtain GP-HPWL.
+The numerical value of GP-HPWL is typically one or two orders of magnitude larger in metric scale than MP-HPWL because GP-HPWL includes both macros and standard cells.
+As the number of macros is much smaller than the number of standard cells (several hundreds versus millions), MP-HPWL is cheaper to evaluate and more suitable as a surrogate metric for BBO algorithms.
 In our BBOPlace-Bench framework, the GP-HPWL interface can be called independently, in which case the problem can be treated as an expensive BBO problem.
-The detailed time overhead comparison of MP-HPWL and GP-HPWL is shown in Section~\ref{sec:exp-runtime}.
+Detailed empirical wall-clock time comparison is provided in the supplementary material.